 Read on to find out how to wash non-stick pans.

-Keeping your non-stick cookware far from the dishwasher doesn’t mean that there aren’t other ways to maintain its hygiene.
-The secret to increasing its life and ensuring that the coating stays on for longer is gentle cleaning.
+Keeping your non-stick cookware far from the dishwasher doesn’t mean there aren’t other ways to maintain its hygiene.

 If you’re wondering what the next step is, then here are some wonderful tips and tricks to clean your non-stick cookware without damaging its coating.